Unconventional and robust light-matter interactions based on the non-Hermitian skin effect: A bosonic Kitaev chain interacting with quantum emitters

 Here $a_{j}$ ($a_{j}^{\dag}$) is the bosonic annihilation (creation) operator at the $j$-th lattice site; $J$ and $\varphi$ are the amplitude and phase of the nearest-neighbor hopping of the chain, respectively; $\Delta$ describes the pairing potential (i.e., two-photon drive) for every two adjacent sites.

-Now let us consider the situation where an additional bosonic mode $c$ (e.g., a quantum harmonic oscillator) is coupled to the BKC at sites $j=0$ and $j=N$, as shown by the left panel in Fig.~\figpanel{Squeeze}{a}.
+Now let us consider the situation where an additional bosonic mode $c$ (e.g., a quantum harmonic oscillator) is coupled to the BKC at sites $j=0$ and $j=N$, as shown in the left panel of Fig.~\figpanel{Squeeze}{a}.
 In this case, the total Hamiltonian of the model becomes $H=H_{B}+H_{c}+H_{\text{int}}$, with $H_{c}=\delta c^{\dag}c$ and